-- meet the SCP cancer waiting time of 62 days for patients presenting with a suspicion of cancer, - improve cancer patient experience, and, - improve cancer patient outcomes throughout Wales to that comparable with the best outcomes in Europe.
+- Meet the SCP cancer waiting time of 62 days for patients presenting with a suspicion of cancer, - Improve cancer patient experience, and, - Improve cancer patient outcomes throughout Wales to that comparable with the best outcomes in Europe.

-The Bladder NOP is designed to help Bladder Cancer service providers and their commissioners see the basic structure of an effective and efficient Bladder Cancer pathway.
+The Prostate NOP is designed to help prostate cancer service providers and their commissioners see the basic structure of an effective and efficient prostate cancer pathway.
 In essence, this optimal pathway is about ensuring that each stage of the pathway happens quickly, that communications with patients are effective and that the entire team works in a coordinated but flexible way, focusing always on the patient's journey.
-It is recognised that the introduction of the National Optimal Pathway for Bladder Cancer may present challenges for the urological multidisciplinary teams.
+It is recognised that the introduction of the National Optimal Pathway for prostate Cancer may present challenges for the urological multidisciplinary teams.
 However, introducing a nationally agreed, clinically endorsed pathway will support service improvement.
 They will also provide clarity and consistency for primary care around the referral process into secondary care, including access to diagnostics, to ensure the patients move through the system in a timely manner.